Calindra/eitri-docs/en/docs/eitri-cli.md

 # Eitri CLI

-The Eitri CLI is the starting point for developing Eitri apps.
-With it, you can create, develop, and publish Eitri apps for your organization’s applications.
+The Eitri CLI is the starting point for developing Eitri-Apps.
+With it, you can create, develop, and publish Eitri-Apps for your organization’s applications.

 ## Requirements